Dragon & Decoding Dyslexia

 So, with that in mind, we have teamed up with John Hicks – an advocate at the forefront of the dyslexic community and the father of Jess, a university student who is affected by Dyslexia.

 John – Dyslexia blogger

-Hello John, could you tell us a little bit about your experience as a father of a Dyslexic child and how this progressed into being a prominent figure in the Dyslexic community?
+Hello John, could you tell us about your experience as a father of a Dyslexic child and how this progressed into being a prominent figure in the Dyslexic community?

 How did your experience shape your career?

-What are the most prominent struggles that Dyslexia can impose upon people with the disability in the workplace/classroom?
+What are the most prominent struggles that Dyslexia can impose upon people with disabilities in the workplace/classroom?